AlessandroTesi8/Quantum_Transformers_Alessandro_Tesi/README.md

 Furthermore, I draw inspiration and insights from last year's Google Summer of Code (GSoC) projects focused on Quantum Vision Transformers.
 These projects, documented in detail on [Sal's GSoC blog](https://salcc.github.io/blog/gsoc23/) and [Eyüp B. Ünlü's Medium post](https://medium.com/@eyupb.unlu/gsoc-2023-with-ml4sci-quantum-transformer-for-high-energy-physics-analysis-final-report-cd9ed594e4a2).

+## Datasets

+The architectures have been evaluated on the following datasets:

+- [MNIST Digits](http://yann.lecun.com/exdb/mnist/), as a toy dataset for rapid prototyping
+- [Quark-Gluon](https://arxiv.org/abs/1902.08276), one of the main high-energy physics datasets used in the project, which contains images of the recordings of the CMS detector of quark and gluon jets.
+- [Electron-Photon](https://arxiv.org/abs/1807.11916), the other main high-energy physics dataset used in the project, which contains images of the recordings of the CMS detector of electron and photon showers.

 ## Structure